calaldees/teacherEducation/teacherEducation/pedagogicalContentKnowledge.md

 We need PCK.

 * [Exploring the Correlation Between Teacher Pedagogical Content Knowledge and Content Knowledge in Computer Science Classrooms](https://dl.acm.org/doi/10.1145/3304221.3325556) 2019
+    * (A poster was presented - but we can't see it - references useful)
+    * > 18 teachers and 473 consenting students reveals how teachers identify and address student misconceptions.
+    * > A multi-level modelling analysis shows a significant relationship between teacher pedagogical content knowledge and student content knowledge.

 Task1: Draw ven diagram of subject knowledge and pedagogical knowledge - discuss as class